ankitapandit939/APC-INJECTION/README.md

 <img width="813" height="82" alt="image" src="https://github.com/user-attachments/assets/e64d9612-0048-4b6c-a364-3920e08f8f97" />

-that takes us to WHAT IS **APC INJECTION** ?
+NOW COMES THE REAL ATTACK: APC INJECTION

+Now that we understand APCs, we can define APC Injection.

+**WHAT IS APC INJECTION?**

-A process of attaching a malicious code to the APC queue or APC Injection is a process injection technique that abuses Window's
-Asynchronous Procedure Call mechanism to execute injected code(i.e malicious code) inside an existing thread without creating a new one.
+APC Injection is a process injection technique that abuses Windows’ APC mechanism to execute malicious code inside an existing thread, without creating a new thread.

+In simple words:

+The attacker injects shellcode into memory and queues it as an APC, waiting for the right moment to execute.

 **APC QUEUE**

-- An APC queue is a list where Asynchronous Procedure Calls (APCs) are stored until they are ready to run.
+The APC Queue is a per-thread waiting list where Asynchronous Procedure Calls (APCs) are stored until they can be executed.

- SIMPLE BREAKDOWN :

- -When an APC is created , it is placed into the APC queue of a thread . there

- -The APC waits in the queue until the thread is allowed to execute it

- -The APC runs when the thread enters an _**ALERTABLE STATE**_ or when Conditions for that APC is met.
+Key points:

+APCs are queued, not executed immediately

+Each thread has its own APC queue

+APCs wait until execution conditions are met

+Analogy:
+Like background notifications piling up while you study, APCs wait silently in the queue.

 **ALERTABLE STATE**

-- A special state where a THREAD temporarily pauses its main work to process its APC QUEUE .
+The Alertable State is a special state where a thread temporarily pauses its main execution to process APCs from its APC queue.

-  for example:

-  Think of a scheduled Break during your study hours to do some doom scrolling . basically a coffee break.
+Key points:

+Allows queued APCs to execute

+Occurs during specific wait operations

+Normal execution resumes afterward

+Analogy:
+Like a scheduled study break for doom scrolling, the thread takes a pause, handles pending tasks, and then gets back to work.
+Refer to the figure below for better understanding
   <img width="808" height="212" alt="image" src="https://github.com/user-attachments/assets/f2a37c0f-ef78-4963-ac0a-699a329791f8" />